Device-independent randomness expansion against quantum side information: Theory of Device-Independent Quantum Randomness Expansion

-In order to explain our modification to the entropy accumulation theorem we shall reproduce a preliminary step in the proof, beginning Proposition V.3 in~\cite{DF}.
-Let $f$ be an affine min-tradeoff function for some set of EAT channels $\{\M_i\}_i$.
-We apply at each round a channel $\mathcal{D}_i:\X_i\to \X_i \Csys_i$, which encodes the min-tradeoff function directly.
+In order to explain our modification to the entropy accumulation theorem we reproduce a preliminary step in the proof, beginning Proposition V.3 in~\cite{DF}.
+Let $f$ be a min-tradeoff function for a set of EAT channels $\mathfrak{S}=\{\M_i\}_i$.
+Let $\rho_{\textbf{ABX}E}$ be the state generated by a sequential application of these channels as in Definition~\ref{def:EAT-channels}.
+We additionally apply for each round a channel $\mathcal{D}_i:\X_i\to \X_i \Csys_i$, which encodes the min-tradeoff function directly.
 In particular, we define

 where $\tau(x)_{\Csys_i}$ is defined so that $H_\alpha(\tau(x)_{\Csys_i})=\Max(f)-f(\delta_x)$ for some fixed $\alpha$.
 We then apply the channels to the state to get $\rho_{\mathbf{ABXD} E}=\mathcal{D}_n\circ\dots\circ \mathcal{D}_1(\rho_{\mathbf{A B X} E})$.
 In a real protocol, the acceptance of a state will be conditioned upon some success event $\Omega$, determined by the values observed on the $\mathbf{X}$ registers (such as a minimal threshold for the CHSH score).
 Let $\rho_{\mathbf{ABX} E|\Omega}$ be the state conditioned on passing.
 It can then be shown that